Nellak2017/freelance-micro-samples/README.md

 # Freelancer Portfolio Showcase

 A modern, responsive, __freelancer portfolio showcase__ built with Next.js and MUI.
-This project demonstrates the ability to create visually appealing, responsive, and interactive front-end experiences, without relying on a backend.
+This project demonstrates the ability to design and implement a **production quality frontend MVP** with clean architecture, reusable components, and polished UX **using Supabase**.

 ---